 These are the ten DVC resorts at Walt Disney World in Florida:

-When someone buys a DVC membership they receive a set number of points that are deposited into their member account each year.
-Sometimes they are not able to use all of the points themselves and decide to “rent” these points out to others.
+Sometimes DVC owners are not able to use all of their points themselves and decide to “rent” these points out to others.

 A DVC owner can make a reservation with their points in anyone’s name, even if the people on the reservation are not DVC members themselves.

-When you rent points DVC you essentially pay a member to use their points for a resort stay for your family.
+When you rent Disney timeshare points you essentially pay a member to use their points for a resort stay for your family.

 You do NOT have to be a DVC member to rent points.
 I hope that makes sense!